 The GRADitude program takes place every year to honour our graduating class.
 It takes this time to celebrate student achievements and provide graduating students with the opportunity to connect with inspiring alumni.

-Watch sessions from our 2020 series below.
+Watch previous sessions below.

 Featuring recruitment specialists and hiring managers from a variety of industries, this special alumni panel discusses ways new graduates can increase their chances of success when job hunting.
 Panelists discuss what companies and organizations look for in new talent, resume and interview tips, like how to interview well online, and how the COVID-19 pandemic has affected hiring practices.